article illustration Automatic Capacitor IOS build with GitHub actions with certificate

 Then you can select the certificate you want to download.
 (Look by the date of the certificate)

-And then right-click on the certificate and select Export.
+And then right-click on the private key on the certificate and select Export.

 Choose the file format Personal Information Exchange (.p12).